-I, for one, am not very comfortable with our new digital assistant lifestyle simply because it doesn't enforce the common etiquette of manners observed in polite society.
+A "Just post SOMETHING already!"
+Jam I’m far from the first to note this, but must admit that I am not very comfortable with our emerging digital assistant lifestyle; it doesn't enforce the common etiquette of manners observed in politer society.
 We, on our thrones of sentient thought, simply tell our digital underlings what to … Continue reading “Alexa, will you please forgive us?”